4 steps to a successful onboarding process

 - Encourage social interaction among coworkers

 Homebase’s employee onboarding software can help with several of these checklist items.
 For example, we’ll send your new hire the legally required documents they need to sign before their first day.
+Then, we’ll securely store them in our cloud.
 This way the boring paperwork is out of the way and you can focus on introducing them to the team and demonstrating your company culture.

 Make your employee feel welcome